Museum Week: History

 In 2019, MuseumWeek, used the hashtag #WomenInCulture to highlight the place of women in culture in the past, present, and future.
 Among the events was one in Paris with the artist Adelaide Damoah at the Cite nationale de l’histoire de l’immigration and in New York at Michele Mariaud Gallery with Laurence de Valmy.

-In 2020, Museum Week partnered with MTArt Agency founded by Marine Tanguy to promote the event.
+In 2020, MuseumWeek partnered with MTArt Agency founded by Marine Tanguy to promote the event.

-In 2021 Museum Week is from June 7-13.
-Unesco is among their partners.
+Unesco support the event since 2016.